 2016

-NYCEMF, New York City Electroacoustic Music Festival, Soul Junk: Work-in-Progress
+NYCEMF, New York City Electroacoustic Music Festival, Abrons Arts Center2015

 2015

-Transylvania University, Home and Field: Digital Explorations of Community (Wappen Field), Lexington, KY
+Transylvania University, Home and Field: Digital Explorations of Community, Lexington, KY

 2014